Raja1822/stv/README.md

-# streetvendor
+# Streetvendor

 A Flutter application which is developed for small scale shops and markets....

 It is a hybrid app which can support for Android , IOS , Web .
 A website which is linked with this app which is for customers..

-Application on the mobile is for the vendors who can upload and updated their infos according to their shops..
+Application on the mobile is for the vendors who can upload and update their infos according to their shops..

 The website is like an ecommerce website which is used for intimate the vendor or order their needs.. if the vendor wishes to deliver home.

 A few resources to get you started if this is your first Flutter project: